 - 12 convenient locations

-RCBC understands that as a Returning Adult Student you may have previous college experience or work experience that can go towards completing your degree.
+RCBC understands that as an adult learner you may have previous college experience or work experience that can go towards completing your degree.

 - Up to 49 previous college credits